Table of Contents

-Air conditioners have become part and parcel of many homes around the world.
+Air conditioners are considered a vital part for many homes around the world.
 They are very useful during the hot months of summer and the cold months of winter.

-The real question remains, do ceiling fans save money?
+How do ceiling fans save money?

-When you compare the operation of a ceiling fan and air conditioner, a ceiling fan will cost you less while the air conditioner will cost you 10 times.
+When you compare the operation of a ceiling fan and air conditioner, a ceiling fan will cost you far less to run while making rooms feel less hot and humid.

-There are fans that are designed with an option of switching the blade function to updraft.
+There are fans that are designed with an option of switching the blade function to the updraft.
 The updraft function reverses the pathway of airflow which creates an updraft that mixes the cool air and warm air.

 Tips to save money with ceiling fans